 Want to DIY your own workbench?
 Here I’ve rounded up 5 DIY workbenches perfect for small workshops.
 Also perfect for a small workshop is my space-saving DIY folding workbench.
 I use this workbench all the time from sanding my furniture projects, and using my miter saw to painting projects and even grooming my dog!
 Set it up when you need it then fold and store when you’re done.

 A fliptop workbench is another great way to maximize space in your workshop.
 You can mount a tool on one side then flip the top to use the workbench for assembly.
 Get my free DIY fliptop workbench plans here.

 What if you don’t have a place to put a workbench?
 What if you don’t have a workshop, or garage, or basement to build DIY furniture?
 I got you covered!
 Here are 5 ways to build DIY furniture when you don’t have a workshop.

 Essential Tools Every DIY Furniture Builder Needs in Their Workshop

 Trust me, I know tools can be expensive.
 Especially when you’re just starting to DIY.
 When you’re just starting you need EVERYTHING.
 Don’t panic.
 There’s an inexpensive option.
 Buying used tools is a great way to build your arsenal.
-To help out I’ve put together the dos and don’ts of buying used tools.
+To help out I’ve put together the Beginner’s Guide to Buying Used Tools.

 Before we pick up any tools we need to think about safety.
 Read, follow, and understand the safety instructions for your tools.
 If you don’t understand, contact the manufacturer or ask a pro.
 We need to protect our eyes with safety glasses, our ears with hearing protection and our lungs with a quality respirator.